 I will assume I can have a trusting relationship with you.
 Once you begin to try to game the system rather than just learn in more direct, simple way, that trust begins to disappear.
 If you look around the room during quizzes, this too, reduces my trust of you.
 If you plagiarize or cheat in some way, our trusting relationship is likely at an end.
 Sometimes students can recover from this through an office discussion and subsequent very honest behavior.

 Protect grades-4.
-When missing a class in full or in part
+Attendance

 4.1.
 General comment